▪️ Server settings

-By default the searchd and query log files are created with 600 permission, so only the user under which server runs and root users can read the log files. query_log_mode allows settings a different permission.
-This can be handy to allow other users to be able to read the log files (for example monitoring solutions running on non-root users).
+The query_log_mode directive allows you to set a different permission for the searchd and query log files.
+By default, these log files are created with 600 permission, meaning that only the user under which the server runs and root users can read the log files.
+This directive can be handy if you want to allow other users to read the log files, for example, monitoring solutions running on non-root users.

 query_log_mode = 666

 The read_buffer_docs directive controls the per-keyword read buffer size for document lists.
 For every keyword occurrence in every search query, there are two associated read buffers: one for the document list and one for the hit list.
 This setting lets you control the document list buffer size.

 A larger buffer size might increase per-query RAM use, but it could possibly decrease I/O time.
 It makes sense to set larger values for slow storage, but for storage capable of high IOPS, experimenting should be done in the low values area.

 The default value is 256K, and the minimal value is 8K.
 You may also set read_buffer_docs on a per-table basis, which will override anything set on the server's config level.